Special Edition: Get to Know the SDR Team

 Andy’s faith is an intrinsic part of who he is.
 In his spare time, he teaches Sunday School.
 He and his wife, Barb, have been attending the same church for their entire time in Denver, finding it the most consistent part of their lives.

 If Andy were to give his past self some advice, it would be to enjoy the journey more.
 “I always acted five to ten years older than I actually was at the time,” Andy said.
 “I enjoyed the milestones more than the journey.”
 Nevertheless, Andy loves where he is now, and he is now enjoying the journey.

 Andy is looking forward to finishing out his career at SDR and continuing to watch its growth.
 He wants to leave a lasting legacy at the company by ensuring the next generation will continue to develop the values that SDR was founded on.

-“And someday, I’ll be a grandpa, and that will be very cool,” Andy added.
+“And being a grandpa is very cool,” Andy added.